SivvalaChandu/ChatArray_Frontend/README.md

-# CharArray And Messaging App
+# CharArray an Messaging App

 It was the frontend of App development is in progress